This post may contain affiliate links, my full disclosure can be read here. As an Amazon Associate I earn from qualifying purchases.

 The wood strip is wide enough that it can balance on top of our widest wheelbarrow and still easily fit on top of the smaller ones as well.

-It also makes it very easy to slide the compost sifter back and forth because it stays nice and straight onto of the wheelbarrow.
+It also makes it very easy to slide the compost sifter back and forth because it stays nice and straight on top of the wheelbarrow.
 This is why the wood strip is placed closer to the front of the compost sieve.

 If it was placed in the middle it’s harder to slide back and forth.
 Always make sure that that slider bar is on the side of the compost sifter furthest from you.

-This way when you lift the edge that’s closer to you up slightly to start sifting it place the weight on that bar making it easy to slide.
+This way when you lift the edge that’s closer to you up slightly to start sifting it places the weight on that bar making it easy to slide.